hydrahacksdocs/hydrahacksdocs.github.io/_posts/2025-05-17-Command_Control.md

 - Create a new [User Account](https://support.microsoft.com/en-us/windows/manage-user-accounts-in-windows-104dc19f-6430-4b49-6a2b-e4dbd1dcdf32) on your Windows computer:
   - This is helpful to give you a clean space free from your daily distractions and help you focus on your goals for your home lab.
 - Create a new email address for your home lab account:
   - Creating a dedicated email account allows you to send logs and register for accounts online dedicated to your home lab.
-This helps to keep your daily email traffic segragated.
+This helps to keep your daily email traffic segregated.
 You can use your favorite free email provider like [Gmail](https://mail.google.com) or [Outlook](https://www.microsoft.com/en-gb/microsoft-365-life-hacks/organisation/how-to-create-outlook-email-account).
 - Security:
   - Many of the services that you can setup in your home lab can put the rest of your home network at risk.
 Follow best practices and set difficult passwords, manage firewall rules, and understand the risks before deploying anything.
 - Don't rush out and buy a bunch of hardware: